mattattui/site-builder/README.md

   template, then I recommend you use a framework or microframework like [Symfony2](http://symfony.com) or [Silex](http://silex-project.org).

 Contributing
 ============

 I'd love to have pull requests to improve Site-Builder.
 Please raise an issue first though, in case someone's already working on the feature.
-Generally speaking, I'd like SiteBuilder to stay fairly simple.
-Dependencies should remain optional so that people can use it "out of the box" without having to install (e.g.) Markdown, Yaml, Twig, etc.